ansys/pydpf-composites/README.rst

 ====

 .. note::
-   The Docker container referenced in the first step is not yet publicly available.
+   The Docker container referenced in the first option is not yet publicly available.

+There are three ways to run the PyDPF Composites tests, depending on how the DPF server is started.

 #.
 Run tests with a Docker container.
-Note: The Docker container is not yet publicly available.

     .. code:: bash